 Where is the Wellness Center located?

-The Wellness Center is located in the Everette D. Greeley Wellness Center, the first building on the right when entering campus from the main campus entrance on 108th Ave NE.
+The Wellness Center is located in the Everette D. Greeley Wellness Center, the first building on the right past the main campus entrance on 108th Ave NE.

 Do I need an appointment?

-We do allow walk-ins, however it is best if you call ahead and schedule an appointment, 425-889-5282.
-If you reach the voice mail, please leave your name, phone number and the best times to reach you.
-You may also come by the Wellness Center to make an appointment.
+Please call ahead and check our availability, 425-889-5282.
+If you reach the voice mail, please leave your name, phone number, and the best times to reach you.
+Or you may email the Wellness Center at email@example.com.

 How long are appointments?

-Individual counseling and nutrition appointments are 45 to 50 minutes.
-Couples counseling is scheduled for 50 to 80 minutes.
+Individual counseling and nutrition appointments are 50 minutes with some appointment lasting up to 90 minutes.
 Medical appointments are 20 to 30 minutes.

 What happens at the first counseling appointment?

-When you arrive for your first appointment, you will be asked to fill out an information form.
-You will also be given an informed consent document and a notice of privacy practices to read and sign.
-The counselor will then meet with you for 45 to 50 minutes.
+You will be asked to complete a set of forms online which includes an informed consent document and a notice of privacy practices.
+The counselor will then meet with you for 50-90 minutes either in person or via Telehealth.
 He/she will listen to your concerns and determine with you how you wish to proceed with addressing these concerns.
 This may include scheduling weekly sessions with this counselor and/or pursuing other resources.

 Who is allowed information about the services I receive at the Wellness Center?

-The Wellness Center keeps all client information confidential.
-The Wellness Center complies with federal HIPAA and Washington State laws.
+The Wellness Center keeps all client information confidential in accordance with federal HIPAA and Washington State laws.
 Information about you cannot be disclosed without your written consent except in the situations required by law (view our Confidentiality Statement).

 Will my Wellness Center record become part of my university record?

 No. Client information is not part of a student’s academic file.
-Client health records are considered protected health information and are covered by HIPAA laws.
-However, once records have been authorized for release FERPA laws may apply and records may become part of the student record.
+The Wellness Center follows HIPAA laws.
+However, once records have been authorized for release, FERPA laws may apply and records may become part of the student record.